Sidney Sussex College, Cambridge: Cloister Court

+Choir

 The Choir of Sidney Sussex College, Cambridge is made up of six to eight sopranos, six altos (male and female), six tenors, three baritones, and three basses.
-During term-time the Choir has a regular commitment in the Chapel to Choral Evensong on Fridays and Sundays and Latin Choral Vespers on Wednesdays.
+During term-time the choir has a regular commitment in the chapel to Choral Evensong on Fridays and Sundays and Latin Choral Vespers on Wednesdays.

 A number of choral scholarships are available for members of the Sidney Choir.
-In addition to singing Evensong in the Chapel, the Choir has made some acclaimed recordings and tours regularly in the UK and overseas.
+In addition to singing Evensong in the chapel, the Choir has made some recordings and tours regularly in the UK and overseas.
 The Choir was nominated for a 2013 Gramophone Award in recognition of their disc of the music of Thomas Weelkes.

-Music lovers can attend the concerts and recitals organised by the Sidney Sussex College Music Society, or join a number of instrumental and vocal ensembles.
+The Sidney Sussex College Music Society organises concerts and recitals, and the college runs a number of instrumental and vocal ensembles.

-The Sidney Chapel includes a Steinway grand piano, a harpsichord, a chamber organ and a Flentrop organ.

 Student life

-Student societies

-Sidney has a range on offer including many sports clubs and a variety of subject-based societies that bring the whole subject community together.
-Students are very welcome to set up a new club or society at any time.
+The Sidney Sussex College Students' Union (JCR) represents undergraduate students at Sidney through organizing and managing social events and spaces, promoting the welfare and education of students, and representing student interests within the college.
+SSCSU is also responsible for the operation Sidney's college bar, which is open to all Sidney members and their guests.

-SSCSU (Sidney Sussex College Students' Union) represents undergraduates at Sidney, whether through socials or broader student politics.
-The Middle Common Room (MCR) is Sidney's friendly and outgoing postgraduate community, and consists of all the PhD, MPhil, Part III, and LLM students.
+The Middle Common Room (MCR) is Sidney's postgraduate community and serves similarly to the SSCSU.
+The Sidney MCR represents and supports the college's PhD, master's, and Part III students, as well as medical students in their 4th year and beyond.

 Boat Club

-Founded in 1837, the club has spent most of its time in the 2nd division of the Lent and May Bumps, with brief times spent in the 1st division.
-Being a small College, the club has never had the consistency to rise to take a headship of either event, and has been as high as 6th in the Lent Bumps in 1913, and 11th in the May Bumps in 1923.
+Sidney Sussex College Boat Club is the college rowing club.
+Founded in 1837, the men's side of the club has spent most of its time in the 2nd division of the Lent and May Bumps, with brief times spent in the 1st and 3rd divisions.
+The men's side of the club generally crews two boats in the Lent Bumps and three boats in the May Bumps.
+Being a small college, the club has never had the consistency to rise to take a headship of either event, and has been as high as 6th in the Lent Bumps in 1913, and 11th in the May Bumps in 1923.

-A women's crew first appeared in 1978 and has spent most of its time in the lower half of the 1st division in both the Lent and May Bumps, but recently has fallen to the middle of the 2nd division of both the Lent and May Bumps.
+A women's crew was first formed in 1978 and has spent most of its time hovering between 1st and 2nd divisions in both the Lent and May Bumps.
+Sidney's 1st Women's VIII re-entered division 1 of the Lent Bumps in 2022 for the first time since 2004, and re-entered division 1 of the May Bumps in 2024 for the first time since 1998.
+The women's side of the club generally crews one or two boats in the Lent Bumps and two boats in the May Bumps.

-In Lent Bumps 2020, Sidney Sussex were the winners of the Marconi Cup, making them the highest performing of any boat club overall.
+In Lent Bumps 2020, Sidney Sussex were the winners of the Marconi Cup, which is awarded to the highest performing of boat club overall.
 The Women's second boat were winners of blades, bumping a total of five times.